owenstranathan/owenstranathan.github.io/_drafts/2020-16-01-Unity-Input-Controller.md

 That looks a lot more manageable.
 Let's talk about how to do that.
-My initial implementation just had a string from each highlevel input name I wanted (LeftStick[Vertical|Horizontal, RightStick[...], L1, R1, ButtonTop, ButtonBottom, etc..) which would return the axis or button it maps to.
+My initial implementation just had a string from each highlevel input name I wanted (LeftStick[Vertical|Horizontal], RightStick[...], L1, R1, ButtonTop, ButtonBottom, etc..) which would return the axis or button it maps to.
 However I decided that its a little bit safer to define enumerations for each possible button and axis and define the `InputMap` scriptable object to take those enumeration types as it's members.
 Let's take a look at those enums.